RFID Based Toll Collection System

 About this project:

-In this project, we are going to make a toll collection system.
-A toll collection system can be found near any bridge or similar locations in the street where each vehicle have to pay to cross that part of the road.
-In most of the countries, this toll is manually collected and a printed slip is provided by a toll man.
+In this project, we are going to take a toll collection system.
+A toll collection system can be found near any bridge or similar locations in the street where each vehicle has to pay to cross that part of the road.
+In most countries, this toll is manually collected and a printed slip is provided by a tollman.

-Here in this project we are going to make something automated for this purpose.
-As an educational project, we are going to make a basic system where each vehicle will have a preregistered unique ID (using RFID card).
-When driver arrive in the toll plaza, driver punch the ID to a specific device where RFID reader is placed.
+Here in this project, we are going to make something automated for this purpose.
+As an educational project, we are going to make a basic system where each vehicle will have a preregistered unique ID (using an RFID card).
+When the driver arrives at the toll plaza, the driver punches the ID to a specific device where the RFID reader is placed.

-Then the system detects the vehicle ID and cut the fee from that card.
-If the card balance is low, driver have to recharge the card.
+Then the system detects the vehicle ID and cuts the fee from that card.
+If the card balance is low, the driver has to recharge the card.

 Block diagram: